petedavisdev/petedavis.dev/docs/.vuepress/_posts/blogging-with-vuepress-part-2.md

 ## Deploy your site to Netlify
 1. Login to [Netlify](https://app.netlify.com/start) and follow the stape to creat a new 'Continuous Deployment' site from your GitHub
 2. Netlify will automatically pick up the build command and deployment path for VuePress, so go ahead and click 'Deploy'
-3. After a short wait Netlify will deploy your site to a randomly generated url.
+3. After a short wait while Netlify rund your VuePress build, Netlify will deploy your site to a randomly generated url.
 You can change the name of your site in 'Site settings' or add your own domain name via 'Domain settings'

-Once Netlify has finished building and deploying your site, click the link that it provides.
-Your blog is now live!
+4. Click the 'Identity' tab and click 'Enable identity' and the open 'Identity Settings'
+5. Set 'Regisration' to 'invite only'
+6. In 'Services', enable Git Gateway, authorise GitHub then open the Services settings and generate an access token.
+7. Go to your [developer settings on GitHub](https://github.com/settings/developers) and register a new OAuth application

 ## Add Netlify CMS admin files to your project
 In your `.vuepress` folder, add a `public` folder and within that, add an `admin` folder where you will add two files: